Lifestyle

 McGettigan’s Fanzone at Bla Bla, JBR: The Big One That Just Got Announced

-McGettigan’s dropped the news on April 27, 2026.
-They’re setting up the FIFA Fan Zone at Bla Bla by McGettigan’s in Jumeirah Beach Residence, Dubai.
+McGettigan’s dropped the news on 27 April 2026.
+They’re setting up the FIFA Fan Zone at Bla Bla by McGettigan’s in Jumeirah Beach Residence, one of the busiest stretches of the JBR beach club scene.
 All 104 matches will be shown.
 Every single one.

 And now they’ve gone bigger.
 The iconic Tent nightclub at Bla Bla is being transformed into “The Stadium.”
 A massive immersive fan zone designed to bring fans as close as possible to the atmosphere of a live stadium.
 This is the flagship viewing arena for major matches and headline entertainment, and it sits at the center of the entire McGettigan’s fan zone setup.